noobe/Notes/Web Performance/README.md

 ## Measuring Performance
 - Web performance is typically measured in time.
 How long does it take for various events to happen once a user tries interact with an application through the browser.
-- Events
+- Matrix
-  1. First contentful paint
-  2. DOM content loaded
+  1. Time to Interactive
+  2. First Input Delay
   3. Largest contentful paint
+  4. Total Blocking Time
-  4. Cumulative Layout shift
+  5. Cumulative Layout shift
+  6. Speed Index
+  7. CPU Time spent
+  8. Component Level CPU cost

 - Front End Performance Improvements
 01. File size: Since response size determines the time taken to download it to the client, reducing the file size does have a significant impact on performance.
 This can be achieved using compression like gzip as well as minification of CSS/JS files.